EIAgov/EIAgov/CONTRIBUTE.md

 To get an overview of an individual project, please see the README.MD file for an individual repository.
 EIA's profile README.md can be found [here](https://github.com/EIAgov/EIAgov/blob/main/README.md).

+The email address for each Project Team can be found in the README.md and/or CONTRIBUTE.md for each repository.

 EIA will provide written feedback to a contributor for any issue/bug/feature/change expressed.
 The process and reasons used to reach a decision will be described in each contribution resolution.
 The goal is to communicate a final decision within 30 days of submission, but larger contributions may require a design review and therefore require longer review periods.

 ## Do you have an issue?
 Did you find a bug?